benoitboidin/ben_website.github.io/content/en/_index.md

 ## Scholarship

-- [**Master** Computer Science](/education/#master-en-informatique) : during this two years, I learned computer science architectures, signal processing and machine learning.
+- [**Master** of Computer Science](/education/#master-en-informatique) : during this two years, I learned computer science architectures, signal processing and machine learning.
 I also had image and sound analysis courses.
 - **English learning journey at University California San Diego** in order to be fluent.
-- [**Licence** de Statistiques](/education/#licence-de-statistiques-appliquées) : lors de ma Licence, j'ai appris les statistiques avancées et les sciences cognitives, qui m'ont notamment permis de maîtriser la rigueur de l'expérimentation scientifique.
-- courses included advanced statistics and cognitive sciences, which taught me how to conduct scientific experiments.
+- [**Bachelor** of Applied Statistics](/education/#licence-de-statistiques-appliquées) : courses included advanced statistics and cognitive sciences, which taught me how to conduct scientific experiments.

 📄 _To view my resume, click on [french version](/documents/cv_fr.pdf) or [english version](/documents/cv_en.pdf)._